Das-Kollektiv/tdme2/README-MiniScript.md

 The following primitive data types are available: boolean, integer, float, string.

-Variables of those types can be assigned implicitly, which means the parser know about the data type by given value.
+Variables of those types can be assigned implicitly, which means the parser know about the data type by given value:

 ```
 ...